jason13official/DangerClose/README.md

 DangerClose is a modification for Minecraft that damages the player if they stand too close to certain blocks or entities.

+Modders, Modpackdevelopers, and resource pack developers can extend burning damage or cutting damage by adding the tag `dangerclose:torch_burn_danger` or `dangerclose:cutting_danger` to blocks they would like.

 The branch `main` is intentionally left blank, besides housing this file and the files `LICENSE` and `.gitattributes`

 Copyright (C) 2023 Jason13 https://github.com/jason13official